maximecb/uvm/doc/syscalls.md

 The host APIs exposed to programs running on UVM are organized into multiple subsystems described in this document.
+Each subsystem includes a number of system calls (syscalls).
+Arguments to syscalls are pushed on the stack in order.
+Each syscall has fixed arity, that is, the number of input arguments is fixed, and can output either 0 or 1 value on the stack.
+The syscalls with a `void` return type do not output anything.

 # vm